 Modern Claims Platform

-The client sought to modernize an outdated, mainframe unemployment insurance system used by state agents to manage claims.
-The goal was to improve efficiency, reduce manual workarounds, and support more consistent decision-making across roles.
+The client sought to modernize an outdated, mainframe–based unemployment insurance claims system used by state agents.
+The goal was to improve efficiency, reduce manual workarounds, and support consistent, role-focused decision-making across the agency.

 Role: